lmcrean/Crocodile-Kingdom/README.md

 secondCard.removeEventListener("click", cardAppear);
 // .removeEventListener removes the event listener from the two selected cards so that they can't be clicked again.})

-resetCards (); // unlocks the board so that the user can click on new cards again.
+resetCards (); // unlocks the board so that the player can click on new cards again.

 plusOneAttempts(); // adds 1 to the attempts counter